nelsonand/website/blog-projects/_posts/2023-10-31-fpp-design.md

 In the magnetic fusion field, this issue is colloquially known as the "core-edge integration" problem, and is the subject of intense ongoing research.

 To better understand this problem and other engineering-integration challenges that will be faced on future machines, we are developing a suite of codes that provide reduced descriptions of various components of a fusion power plant so that self-consistent models of the entire device may be constructed.
-Some of these codes include the OpenFUSION Toolkit (to be released soon) and CFSPOPCON (linked below).
+Some of these codes include the [OpenFUSION Toolkit](https://github.com/hansec/OpenFUSIONToolkit) and [CFSPOPCON](https://doi.org/10.5281/zenodo.10054880).
 Together, these two codes help to form a comprehensive model of the internal plasma physics that can then be coupled with systems engineering codes (describing phenomena such as neutron fluxes, material tolerances and tritium breeding, etc.) to complete a full-device tokamak model.

 Much of the ongoing work on engineering challenges for fusion devices is being pursued by private fusion companies like Commonwealth Fusion Systems.